 |FEMALE||45||$1,000,000 FACE AMOUNT||SBLI|

-In case you curious about how much $1,000,000 (million) term life insurance policy costs in other terms, follow the link to check out a post on my other blog.
+In case you’re curious about how much a $1 million dollar term life insurance policy costs in other terms, follow the link to check out a post on my other blog.

 Should You Consider a 10 or 30-Year Instead of a 20-Year Term Life?

 Obviously, this all depends on your situation.
-I can think of one client who took out a 10 year term policy and then was forced to renew 10 years later.
+I can think of one client who took out a 10-year term policy and then was forced to renew 10 years later.
 She was so young that it would have been wise to do a 30-year term, but she settled for purchasing a 10-year policy.
 She was lucky in the sense that even though she was 10 years older, the premium was almost the same.
 If I were you, I would not bank on this strategy.

 My buddy Phil from PT Money has the right thought process in buying his 20 year term policy.
 Phil writes,